apazaf/gbpn/content/en/post/2024_1month2go/index.md

 just one month to go before the Great Snowball Fight 2024 takes place!
 Isn't it exhilarating!?!?

-APAZAF warmly recommends to [register](/register), so that the organisation can be spotless (as it always is, ca va sans dire).
+APAZAF warmly recommends to [register](/register), so that the organisation can be spotless (as it always is, ça va sans dire).

 For any question on accomodation and transport feel free to [contact us](/contact) or head over to the [Telegram group](https://t.me/joinchat/UsNhFbmVl6W_Odyz)!